 Right to data portability.
 This means that, in certain situations, you can have the data NHL Stenden has on you transferred to, for example, another university of applied sciences.
 But this is only possible if you give your explicit consent for processing of these data or if there is an agreement.

 Right to restriction.
 In some cases, you can temporarily lock the processing of your personal data.
 For instance, if you do not want the institute to pass on your contact details for a satisfaction survey.
-Or if you object to your photograph on a Facebook page of an NHL Stenden study programme.
+Or if you object to your photograph on a Social Media page of an NHL Stenden study programme.

 Right to object.
 In many cases, NHL Stenden processes your data because it is essential to be able to function properly as an educational institute.
 Where NHL Stenden relies on this ‘legitimate interest’, you have a right to object, if you have good reasons to do so.
 Objections to direct marketing actions are always honoured.
 And if you object to the use of visual material by NHL Stenden on which you are recognisable, we will also remove your image or render it unidentifiable.